 Psychiatrists can work with people of any age.
 Yet they tend to work with those with more severe conditions and/or those that require medical intervention.

-Within the specialty of psychiatry, there are a number of subspecialties.
+Within the speciality of psychiatry, there are a number of subspecialties.
 Each of these requires a Certificate of Completion of Specialist Training (CCST).
-Such sub-specialties include:
+Such sub-specialities include:

 - general psychiatry